James Hanratty: DNA evidence and appeal in 2002

 The DNA evidence does not "stand alone" and the Court refers to some of the more striking coincidences in the light of the DNA evidence if James Hanratty was not guilty.
 He would have been wrongly identified by three witnesses at identification parades; first as the person at the scene of the crime and secondly (by two witnesses) driving a vehicle close to where the vehicle in which the murder was committed was found.
 He had the same identifying manner of speech as the killer.
 He stayed in a room the night before the crime from which bullets that had been fired from the murder weapon were recovered.
 The murder weapon was recovered from a place on a bus which he regarded as a hiding place and the bus followed a route he could well have used.
 His DNA was found on a piece of material from Valerie Storie's knickers where it would be expected to be if he was guilty; it was also found on the handkerchief found with the gun.
 The Court concludes that this number of alleged coincidences mean that they are not coincidences but provide overwhelming proof of the safety of the conviction from an evidential perspective.

 At the appeal hearing in 2002, Michael Mansfield QC, the barrister acting for the Hanratty family, said that a vial, among surviving evidential items, had been broken which could account for contamination.
-However, he admitted that, if contamination could be excluded, the DNA evidence demonstrated that James Hanratty had committed the murder and rape.
+However, he acknowledged that, if contamination could be excluded, the DNA evidence demonstrated that Hanratty had committed the murder and rape.
 He argued that the evidence may have been contaminated because of lax handling procedures.

 Paul Foot and some other campaigners argued elsewhere that the DNA evidence could have been contaminated, since the small DNA samples from items of clothing, kept in a police laboratory for over 40 years in conditions that, as they argue, "do not satisfy modern evidential standards", had to be subjected to amplification techniques to yield any genetic profile.

 Legacy

 Hanratty's family and their supporters have continued to contest this conclusion and to press for a further review of his conviction.

-Valerie Storie was quoted as saying "I identified the guilty man.
+Storie said "I identified the guilty man.
 I looked in his eyes and he looked in mine.
 I knew who he was and he knew that I recognised him.
 I had found the guilty person."

-Following the DNA evidence in 2002, Storie earned over £40,000 for her participation in various TV and newspaper documentaries.
-All of this money was anonymously donated to Slough Mobility Transport for the purchase of two new vehicles, one of which was named 'Valerie'.
+In 2014, Slough Community Transport named a new vehicle 'Valerie' in Storie's honour.

-Valerie Storie died on 26 March 2016 aged 77 in the Cippenham house where she had been born.
+Storie died on 26 March 2016 aged 77 in the Cippenham house where she had been born.